 A channel program is a big investment with the potential for a big payoff.
 But in order to see those returns, a channel manager can’t take a hands-off approach.
 Keeping an eye on the metrics to measure how their channel partners perform and taking subsequent actions are necessary steps.
 With plenty of suites of next-generation tools out there promising to gather and parse information, there’s a world of new key performance indicators (KPIs) emerging to quantify partner program success and act as an analytics-based foundation for driving growth.

-What do channel managers need to prioritize as they sit behind that control panel, scrutinizing the numbers and making the calls on how to move forward?
+Which partner metrics do channel managers need to prioritize as they sit behind that control panel, scrutinizing the numbers and making the calls on how to move forward?
 The following thirteen partner program KPIs are some of the most important to measure and, when analyzed together, can start to give you a full picture of whether or not a channel is on the right path to recurring revenue.
 These KPIs can guide you to successfully managing the complex web of partner relationships that make up a channel program:

 1. Active Pipeline Value